nmchaves/variant-call-filter/README.md

 ## My Approach

 Since we now have access to gold standard variant call datasets, I used such data to train supervised learning algorithms, such as logistic regression, support vector machine, and random forest.
-I've ran several [experiments], which are contained in Jupyter notebooks for transparency.
+I've ran several [experiments](https://github.com/nmchaves/variant-call-filter/tree/master/experiments), which are contained in Jupyter notebooks for transparency.